The End of Time (Doctor Who): Plot

 The Ood warn the Tenth Doctor that the Master has returned, heralding "the end of time".
-On Earth, a cult of women resurrect the Master, but his widow Lucy sabotages the ceremony, causing the Master to have incredible strength but constant hunger.
+On Earth, a cult resurrects the Master, but his widow Lucy sacrifices herself to sabotage the ceremony.
+The Master is returned to life with incredible strength, but is plagued by constant hunger and suffers from slow degeneration.
 The Doctor encounters Wilfred, who helps track down the Master's location.
-The Doctor fears a prophecy about "he will knock four times" that will predicate his death, and discovers that the drumbeat noise in the Master's head was externally implanted.
-The Master is taken in the custody of billionaire Joshua Naismith, whom the Doctor recognises from the Ood's premonition.
-Naismith has recovered a broken Vinvocci medical device and wants the Master to fix its programming.
-At Naismith's mansion, the Master reprograms the device to change humanity into six billion versions of himself; only Wilfred and his granddaughter Donna are unchanged.
+The Doctor fears a prophecy stating "he will knock four times", which will result in the Doctor's death.
+He discovers that the drumbeat noise in the Master's head was externally implanted.

+The Master is taken into the custody of billionaire Joshua Naismith, whom the Doctor recognizes from the Ood's vision.
+Naismith has recovered a broken Vinvocci medical device and wants the Master to repair it.
+At Naismith's mansion, the Master reprograms the device to change humanity into six billion clones of himself.
+Wilf shields himself in a control room to avoid being changed, while his granddaughter Donna also doesn't change due to her biology being rewritten in Journey's End, but does not remember this due to the Doctor being forced to wipe her memories of him to protect her.
 The Doctor and Wilfred take refuge from the Masters on the Vinvocci salvage ship.

-On the last day of the Time War, Lord President Rassilon, trapped in a time lock with the rest of the Time Lords, implants the drumbeat in the Master's head as a child; in the present, the billions of Masters amplify that signal.
-Still needing a focal point, Rassilon launches a Gallifreyan diamond to Earth.
-The Master uses it to create a strong link that brings Gallifrey out of the time lock and close to Earth.
-Rassilon plans for the Time Lords to become incorporeal while destroying the rest of creation.
-He stops the Masters by restoring them to humans with his gauntlet.
-The Doctor returns to Naismith's mansion armed with Wilfred's gun.
-He shoots the diamond to sever the link and return Gallifrey to the time lock.
-The Master, the Time Lords, and Gallifrey disappear.
+On the last day of the Time War, faced with the destruction of Gallifrey and the end of his race, Lord President Rassilon implants the drumbeat in the Master's head as a child in a desperate bid to escape the "Time Lock" in which the Time Lords are trapped.
+In the present, the billions of Masters amplify that drumbeat signal.
+Still needing a contact point, Rassilon launches a Gallifreyan diamond to Earth.
+The Master uses it to create a link that brings Gallifrey out of the Time War and into orbit around Earth.

+Driven mad by the horrors of the Time War, Rassilon plans for the Time Lords to ascend to an incorporeal state while destroying the rest of creation.
+He stops the Master's plan of implanting himself into the Time Lords by restoring the human race.
+The Doctor returns to Naismith's mansion armed with Wilfred's gun, taking aim at both the Master and Rassilon with each encouraging the Doctor to kill the other.
+He tells the Master to move and destroys the diamond, severing the link with Gallifrey.
+Rassilon, determined to drag the Doctor back to the Time War with him, is stopped by the Master, and both disappear into the rift.

-The Doctor hears four knocks.
-He finds Wilfred had come to help, but is trapped in one of the control rooms of the Vinvocci device that is about to be flooded by radiation.
-The Doctor frees Wilfred by stepping into the other control room which gets flooded.
-The Doctor's body absorbs the radiation, and he slowly begins to regenerate.
-After returning Wilfred home, the Doctor visits his past companions and sees Wilfred one more time to give him a lottery ticket for Donna as her wedding present.
-He sets the TARDIS in flight and regenerates into the Eleventh Doctor, causing an explosion that makes the TARDIS start crashing.
+Stunned to be alive, the Doctor then hears four knocks.
+He discovers that Wilfred, who had come to help, is trapped in one of the control rooms of the Vinvocci device that is about to be flooded by radiation.
+The Doctor saves Wilf by taking his place in the control room and suffers radiation poisoning, triggering a regeneration.